champred/gachabot/README.md

 * `/clearmons` removes all GachaMon from your collection.
 * `/collection view <@user> <top10>` shares a user's collection.
 If no user is specified, defaults to the sender.
 If `top10` is true, shows the 10 highest rated GachaMon in descending order.
 * `/collection search <@user> <species> <ability> <move>` searches a user's collection for certain GachaMon.
 If no user is specified, defaults to the sender.
+* `/collection ratings <@user>` shows a user's 10 most recent ratings.
+If no user is specified, defaults to the sender.

 ## Installation